Skip to content

 What is Unicode?

-Unicode is standard for the consistent encoding of text in most languages around the world.
-The standard gives a unique number to every character across all devices, platforms and languages to allow information to be parsed without delay no matter the language used.
-As such, adopting Unicode means that tools such as search engines or operating systems can function in many different languages and data can be transferred from one place to another without having to be interpreted and potentially corrupted.
+Unicode is a standard for the consistent encoding of text in most languages worldwide.
+It assigns a unique number to every character across all devices, platforms, and languages, ensuring information can be parsed without delay, regardless of the language used.
+By adopting Unicode, tools like search engines and operating systems can operate in multiple languages, and data can be transferred seamlessly without the risk of misinterpretation or corruption.

 Why was Unicode developed?